JasonMwenyo/Calculator/README.md

 - [x] User can see a display showing the current number entered or the result of the last operation.
-- [] User can see an entry pad containing buttons for the digits 0-9, operations - '+', '-', '/', and '=', a 'C' button (for clear), and an 'AC' button (for clear all).
+- [x] User can see an entry pad containing buttons for the digits 0-9, operations - '+', '-', '/', and '=', a 'AC'
+      button (for clear all).
 - [ ] User can enter numbers as sequences up to 8 digits long by clicking on digits in the entry pad.
 Entry of any digits more than 8 will be ignored.
 - [ ] User can click on an operation button to display the result of that